 A 'case manager' will lead any investigation.
-This will be the Proprietor where the headteacher is the subject of the allegation.
+This will be the headteacher, or the proprietor where the headteacher is the subject of the allegation.
 The case manager will be identified at the earliest opportunity.

 Our procedures for dealing with allegations will be applied with common sense and judgement.